stevelin001/mobile-mcp/README.md

 Make sure you have your mobile platform SDKs (Xcode, Android SDK) installed and configured properly before running Mobile Next Appium MCP.

-### Running in “headless” mode (no physical device)
+### Running in "headless" mode on Simulators/Emulators

 When you do not have an actual phone connected, you can run Mobile Next Appium MCP with an emulator or simulator in the background.

 For example, on Android:
 	1. Start an emulator (avdmanager / emulator command).
-	2. Run Appium MCP with the desired flags (see below for adding --snapshot or --vision mode).
+	2. Run Appium MCP with the desired flags

-On iOS, you’ll need Xcode and to run the Simulator before using Appium MCP with that simulator instance.
+On iOS, you'll need Xcode and to run the Simulator before using Appium MCP with that simulator instance.
+`xcrun simctl list`
+`xcrun simctl boot "iPhone 16"`

 ### Snapshot Mode Tools